nmshd/documentation/_docs_explore/42-transport-layer.md

 ### Generic Templates

 Generic templates are used if the counterpart is not known at all.
-They include the own data which one like to share (e.g. the name of the company) and also data required for the business process.
+They include their own data which they would like to share (e.g. the name of the company) and also data required for the business process.

 It does not matter however, who is using the template, as there is no sensitive data stored in the template.
 Anyone could scan the template and create a relationship with it.

 It is possible to use a generic template multiple times, e.g. for anonymous web sites or printed flyers.

-It is also possible to create a generic template for every user accesing an anonymous website including a unique id of the web session.
-This is handy if the website should for example redirect the user to the profile page once the user scanned in the QR-code and the relationship was accepted.
+It is also possible to create a generic template for every user accessing an anonymous website including a unique id of the web session.
+This could be handy if the website should for example redirect the user to the profile page once the user scanned the QR-code and the relationship was accepted.

 ### Personalized Templates